How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 Start with anchoring prayer.
 Picture placing the person and the event into God’s hands.
 Speak honestly: “This hurt me deeply; I release the debt to you.”
 Then name specific harms and release them one by one, like setting heavy stones down beside a quiet stream.

-Next, seek perspective through Scripture.
-Remember that forgiveness is a command shaped by compassion, not a demand for instant amnesia.
+Next, let Scripture reframe what you’re carrying.
+Forgiveness is a command shaped by compassion—not a demand for instant amnesia.
 Practice small acts of release: refuse to rehearse the offense aloud when it serves only to inflame anger; choose words that heal when the story must be told for wisdom or safety.

 Walking this path with the light of God’s Word